 Find out about advanced lung cancer and how it might affect you.

 Advanced lung cancer means that the cancer has spread from where it started in the lung.
-It might also cause fluid that contains cancer cells to collect around the lung.
+It is also called metastatic cancer.
+The cancer might also cause fluid that contains cancer cells to collect around the lung.
 This is called fluid on the lung or a pleural effusion.

 Unfortunately advanced cancer can’t usually be cured.
 But treatment can control it, relieve symptoms, and give you a good quality of life for a while.

-A cancer may be advanced when it is first diagnosed.
-Or it may come back some time after you were first treated (recurrent cancer).
+A cancer might be advanced when it is first diagnosed.
+Or it may come back some time after you were first treated.
+This is called recurrent cancer.

 Locally advanced cancer